AlexAntony3/NMFC/README.md

 * Aesthetically pleasing.
 * Ability to contact the team.
 * Valuable content.

+### User experience
+* From a user's perspective, I want to be able to navigate to any section of the website easily.
+* From a user's perspective, I want to be able to contact the Team.
+* From a user's perspective, I want to be able to see the upcoming tournaments/ training sessions.
+* From a user's perspective, I want to be able to be directed to the team social media.
+* From a user's perspective, I want to be provided with information about the team and how it was founded.
+* From a user's perspective, I want to be able to see a gallery of photos of games as well as a team photo.
 ## Design Choices
 ### Colour Scheme
 ![Colour Pallet](assets/images/colour-pallete-pp1.png)